Donate an item

 - A digital image of the item(s).

-These details help our Collections Team assess whether items are suitable for the collection.
-If it is decided that the Museum will accept the item(s), we will contact you about formalising the donation by completing the relevant documentation in accordance with our Collection Management Policy.
+These details help our Collections Team assess whether items fit within our collecting scope.
+If it is decided that the museum will accept the item(s), we will contact you about formalising the donation by completing the relevant documentation in accordance with our Collection Management Policy.

 If you have any questions or want to find out more about donating collection items to the Air Force Museum, please contact: